Mishree-14/Cpp_Experiment_17_Linked_List/README.md

 Start from head and traverse through the list.

+## Concepts Used
+### Object-Oriented Programming (OOP)

+Classes: Used to define a node (Node / Link) with attributes (data and pointer).

+Objects: Each dynamically created node is an object of the class.

+Constructors: Automatically initialize data values when a node is created.

+### Dynamic Memory Allocation

+The keyword new allocates memory at runtime for nodes.

+Provides flexibility, unlike arrays which are fixed-size.

+Essential for building scalable data structures.

+### Pointers and Address Linking

+Each node contains a pointer (next) that stores the address of the next node.

+Pointer manipulation connects nodes together, forming the chain.

+NULL (or 0) is used to mark the end of the list.

+### Linked List Data Structure

+Node Creation: Initializing data and setting next.

+Traversal: Iterating through the list until the end.

+Insertion at Head: Adding new nodes dynamically at the start of the list.

+### Control Structures

+Loops: while loops are used for traversal until NULL is reached.

+Condition Checks: Ensures termination when there are no more nodes.

+### Modularity

+Functions like insert_head() and disp() are written separately in Program 3.

+Improves reusability, readability, and maintainability of code.

 ## Conclusion

 Program 1 provided understanding of creating multiple nodes and linking them together manually.